tool7/image-processing/README.md

 # Image Processing in Go

 Image processing desktop app built with Wails (https://wails.io/) and Vue.js framework.
-All image operations are implemented on Go "backend" which than communicates the changes to Vue frontend.
+All image operations are implemented on Go "backend" which then communicates the changes to Vue frontend.

 ---